Mentors for Growth

 who can participate as mentee

-All JCU students and recent graduates, regardless of major, can participate as Mentees, provided they have a viable project that can be presented clearly and persuasively.
+All JCU students and recent graduates, regardless of major, can participate as Mentees.
+If they have a project they would like to pursue with the assistance of a mentor, it should be presented clearly and persuasively.
 If you are interested in becoming a Mentee, (a) complete and submit the Mentee Request Form, and (b) send a copy of your resume to [email protected], specifying Mentee Request and your name in the Subject.

 who can become a mentor